 With regard to credit risk, NWB Bank focuses on maintaining an extremely high-quality loan portfolio.
 NWB Bank principally lends to governments and government-backed institutions.
 It also provides loans to government-affiliated clients without government guarantees.
 NWB Bank also lends in limited amounts to governments in other Western European countries, particularly with a view to increasing the liquidity portfolio, applying the same quality standards as for domestic lending.
-NWB Bank applies no credit limits for Dutch public authorities.
-Other loans are included in the credit assessment system of NWB Bank.
+All loans are included in the credit assessment system of NWB Bank.
 If a credit limit is set for a counterparty it is adjusted at least annually in line with the latest developments.
 NWB Bank has never suffered a material loan loss.
 To manage the interest rate and currency risks, NWB Bank uses derivatives.
 To limit the credit risks associated with these derivatives as much as possible, NWB Bank, in principle, only enters into transactions with counterparties with an A rating at a minimum and limits are set to minimize the total exposure from derivatives.